Admission to the Champaign Aviation Museum is Free (Donations accepted).

 Admission to Lincoln Park Railway Exhibit is free.

-- Location: (Map It) East Elm Street in Lima, Ohio
+- Location: (Map It) Corner of Elm and Shawnee Street in Lima, Ohio

-The Lincoln Park Railway Exhibit is an outdoor display featuring the following which are also under lights after dark:
+The Lincoln Park Railway Exhibit is an outdoor display featuring the following which is also under lights after dark:

 - The last steam engine built at Lima Locomotive Works (Locomotive NKP # 779)